 There is no other place on earth where Christianity runs deeper.
 Armenia became the first official Christian nation in 301AD, so it makes sense that’s its home to the one of the world’s first Christian churches, which was built in that year atop a Zoroastrian alter (note: Queen’s Freddie Mercury was a Zoroastrian). ‘

 The sprawling Echmiadzin Cathedral campus could be branded the Armenian Vatican or even a Christian Disneyland, as it features dozens of spectacular worship sites on as many acres.

-Just as the human mind can’t comprehend no beginning or ending, which gave religion its entrée, the group singing, vibe, and atmosphere inside this Holy City church was very moving even for an agnostic.
-Add: smoke, jewels, and men in black (some in pointy hoods), and it was showtime!
+Just as the human mind can’t comprehend any beginning or end, which gave religion its entrée, the group singing, vibe, and atmosphere inside this Holy City church were very moving even for an agnostic.
+Add smoke, jewels, and men in black (some in pointy hoods), and it was showtime!

 Armenia also has an intellectually humorous side.
 Later, I enjoyed a divine meal at an upscale countryside inn called Tsaghkung, where casual candlelit dining melded with live dinner music made by a piano and flute-like duduk.

 After dinner, while perusing the property’s outdoor patio, yard space, traditional oven, and adjoining B&B’s, I asked my guide Rafi about what might have pissed off that Geghard Monastery priest who was sitting in his ancient-office-cubicle-resembling vestry.